Fats, Oils, and Grease (FOG) or other prohibited items like

 be placed in a plastic bag or other suitable container and

 placed in the household trash instead of through the

 Food service establishments require a grease interceptor to

 properly remove oil and grease.

-Chemicals used to undo sewer clogs flow along the bottom of the
+Chemicals used to remove sewer clogs flow along the bottom of the

 drain pipe.
 If used frequently, the chemicals can deteriorate

 the bottom of the sewer pipe creating problems later for the